82L/82L.github.io/_work_projects/orleans.md

 enterprise: Opixido
 img: images/orleans.png
 photodir: "./orleans/"
-excerpt: An interactive digital label for the exposition of a painting.
+excerpt: "An interactive digital label for the exposition of a painting."
 year: 05/2021
 keyVal: 2021.05
 role: "Developer"